 In another recent study, researchers examined whether eating almonds in a variety of forms (whole, whole roasted, chopped, and almond butter) would affect the microbiome differently, and it turns out that the amount of almond processing actually does matter when it comes to microbial health.
 Subjects who ate chopped almonds increased their populations of three helpful strains of bacteria: Lachnospira, Roseburia, and Oscillospira, all of which encourage metabolic and intestinal health.2,3,4,5 Whole natural and roasted almonds didn’t increase Oscillospira, and had less of a positive impact on Lachnospira and Roseburia.
 Eating almond butter didn’t produce any microbial changes at all.6

 Why does this matter?
-The root of mind and body wellness begins in the gut, and when your microbiome is rich with diverse probiotic species, it has a profoundly positive effect on every aspect of your health.
+The root of mind and body wellness begins in the gut, and when your microbiome is rich with diverse probiotic species, it has a profoundly positive, supportive effect on every aspect of your health.

 The relationship between the amount of almond processing and the microbiome isn’t fully understood yet, but this new study opens up some fascinating questions about what might be the healthiest way to enjoy almonds.
 What we do know for sure is that eating natural almonds is good for your microbiome—and for now you might want to cover your bases by varying the way your almonds are prepared.